-Practicum Instructor and Site Supervisor
+Practicum Instructor

-The practicum instructor is responsible for providing the social work context and supporting the student's development as a social work professional.
-The minimum requirement for this role is to meet with the student for one hour each week to focus on the student's learning and development.
+The Practicum Instructor is a professionally trained social worker who is vetted and trained by the School of Social Work to serve as supervisor and mentor to our students.
+This person provides weekly supervision and signs off on all internship forms.
+The practicum instructor evaluates the student at mid-semester and the end of each semester; and is responsible for providing the social work context and supporting the student's development as a social work professional.
+The practicum instructor is required to provide a minimum of one hour of supervision each week that focuses on student learning and development.
+Individual conferencing and bi-weekly group supervision may fulfill this activity.
 For most placements, the student has a practicum instructor who provides both the social work context and the day-to-day supervision and support.